Terms

 Your account

-You need an email to use FirstPage.
-You’re responsible for keeping that email under your control.
-If someone else gets into your account, that’s on you — let us know and we’ll help you recover it.
+You need an email to use FirstPage — either directly or via Sign in with Google.
+You’re responsible for keeping that account under your control.
+If someone else gets into it, that’s on you — let us know and we’ll help you recover it.

 Free trial and subscription

 You get 7 days free to try the paid features.
-After that, the subscription auto-renews on the schedule you picked — monthly or yearly.
+After that, the subscription auto-renews on the schedule you picked — monthly or yearly — until you cancel.

-Payments go through the App Store or Google Play.
-To cancel, manage subscriptions in their respective settings — not in FirstPage.
-Refunds also go through them.
+Payments go through the App Store or Google Play, with RevenueCat relaying the receipt to us so the app knows whether your subscription is active.
+To cancel, manage subscriptions in the App Store or Google Play settings — not in FirstPage.
+Refunds are handled by them too.

 The free tier stays free, with the core mechanic and a small curated library.